-Invention refers to the act of generating content (e.g., words on a page, musical symbols, mathematical equations, pictures and animations.)
-Invention is fueled by intellectual openness, a growth mindset, faith in the writing process, believing, resilience, and optimism.
+Invention refers to the act of creating content.
+Content can be words on a page, musical symbols, mathematical equations, pictures and animations.
+Invention is a critical component of composition and composing processes.
+Invention is the output of extended, sustained study.

 Perhaps because they have a fixed mindset and haven’t yet discovered the generative power of language–some people do not perceive themselves to be creative.
 They reserve the terms creative or innovative for people who write literature, create art work, invent products, or lead scientific breakthroughs.
 People who develop new theories, products, and ideas certainly deserve to be called “creative” or “innovative,” yet the vast majority of us can be creative, too.